 Content marketing is here to stay.
-The reason is, that when it is done correctly, you can have a piece of content that keeps on giving.
+The reason is that when it is done correctly, you can have a piece of content that keeps on giving.
 You invest in getting quality content, and it only gets better with time.
 It is easier said than done.
 I know that there are many of you out there that might have already taken a stab at content marketing for your hotel, and you have concluded that it doesn't work.
-Well, before you completely throw in the towel, let me share with you 3 content marketing ideas that you should try before throwing in the towel.
+Well, before you completely throw in the towel, let me share with you three content marketing ideas that you should try before throwing in the towel.

 Put a Face to the Name